BilalSaeedAlam/BilalSaeedAlam/README.md

-- 👋 Hi, I’m @BilalSaeedAlam having 7+ years of experience leading design, development, and delivering including complex, large-scale, and global projects for leading organizations including IT processes and transformations.
-Professionally, I worked for Asia’s largest Real Estate organization, property builders, Product companies and software houses.
-I have also assisted some of the Software Houses in their establishment, growth, and development.
-Driven professional with broad technical skill set.
-Known for ability to multitask and juggle multiple pressing projects simultaneously, meeting all deadlines.
-Thrives in environments that constantly embrace new technologies.
-- 👀 I’m interested in working with latest tools and technologies like Python, AI, Blockchain & Augmented Reality.
-- 🌱 I’m currently working as Software Engineer.
+- 👋 Hi, I’m @BilalSaeedAlam, with over 7 years of experience, I specialize in developing and delivering innovative solutions using modern technologies like Node.js, Next.js, React, Express.js, and MongoDB.
+My expertise extends to blockchain integration, NFT marketplaces, smart contracts, and crypto wallets, leveraging tools like Ethers.js, Web3.js, Quick Node, and Infura.
+I have a strong track record of building scalable applications, Shopify embedded solutions, and API integrations, while also ensuring seamless deployment through platforms like Docker, Google Cloud, and Vercel.
+My ability to design user-friendly interfaces with frameworks such as React Material Design and SASS makes me a versatile developer with a passion for cutting-edge technology.

+I thrive in high-pressure environments, managing multiple projects while meeting tight deadlines with precision and attention to detail.
+Known for my analytical mindset and proactive approach, I excel at fostering collaboration and mentoring teams to achieve project goals.
+As a reliable and innovative problem-solver, I value clear communication, adaptability, and delivering impactful solutions that exceed expectations.
 - 📫 How to reach me bilalsaeedalam1@gmail.com or https://twitter.com/BilalSaeedAlam

 <!---